gtfs4ev/gtfs4ev/docs/appendix/contributing.md

 This repository uses GitHub Actions to automatically run CI on every push to `main` and every pull request.

-CI:
+CI on every pull request:
 - Runs on Ubuntu, Windows, and macOS (Python 3.12)
 - Installs the package and executes the test suite with `pytest`

-- If changes affect the `docs/` folder, documentation may be rebuilt and deployed to GitHub Pages using `mkdocs gh-deploy`.
+If changes affect the `docs/` folder, documentation will be rebuilt automatically and deployed to GitHub Pages using `mkdocs gh-deploy` when pushing to the main branch.

 ## Code style